hidiegorguez/Animal-Classification-App/README.md

 1. Clone the repository to your local machine.
 2. Install required libraries using `pip install -r requirements.txt`.
-3. Run `animal_classification.ipynb` to train the model.
+3. Run `animal_classification.ipynb` to train and save the model.
 4. Execute `app_flask.ipynb` to start the Flask server and interact with the model.

 ## Contribute